ANIEKWECHIDERA/C.R.U.D-1.0/README.md

 Database Connection:

-Utilized the PyODBC library to establish a connection to a SQL Server database.
+Utilized the PyODBC library to establish a connection to a SQL Server database./

 GUI Development:

 Developed a tab-based GUI using Tkinter and ttk for the different C.R.U.D operations.